Just Kampers Insurance FAQs

 If you only have a type of NCB that is different to the type of vehicle you want to insure, please discuss this with us when getting your quotation.
 We may be able to find a suitable policy for your needs and driving experience.

-Can I use No Claims Bonus that I earned outside of the United Kingdom?
+Can I use no claims bonus that I earned outside the United Kingdom?

 We need to know what country your NCB was earned in as it can affect your quotation.
 The majority of underwriters will accept NCB only from the United Kingdom.
 We do have some schemes where we can accept NCB from other selected countries, so it is important that we are informed of the origins of your NCB before you accept the quotation.
 We can then make sure you have the right policy for your driving experience.